 1. The TMS Implementation Must Follow a Clearly Defined and Documented Schedule

 2. TMS Implementation Should Bring Together People Across All Departments to Ensure Nothing Is Overlooked

 Any TMS implementation must also work across all teams that will use the TMS or share data with it.
 Yes, this means every department needs to play a role.
 However, this is easiest if your change management team comprises individuals from all departments when first beginning the buyer’s journey.
 This is a cost-effective and proactive step to ensure that your team is able to maximize ROI while using the system and not leave any department out of the event.

 3. All Onboarding Processes Should Be Easily Replicable to Scale as Your Business Expands

-4. Training and Education Must Be Part of All Implementations Through and Even After the Go-Live Date
+4. Training and Education Must Be Part of Your TMS Implementations – Even After Go-Live!

 The TMS is responsible for ensuring the timely sharing of information to get products from anywhere to anywhere.
 It’s all subject to the unique needs of each customer.
 Does the customer want to view online, shop in store and have it delivered around the globe?
 Regardless, the customer expects on-time delivery.

 So the TMS should be able to handle functionality and trace the order where it goes, optimizing it along the way and lowering costs.
 That includes teaching and training all team members from retail workers through drivers how to navigate the system from their interfaces or various work systems.
 That training should be everlasting and accessible for review later as well.